omarhussein572006-dev/akelny-2/checkReadMeImportant.txt

 16. run code using command npm run server or node server.js from terminal

-Also click on visual studio code extensions then search for thunder client then install it to test your backend (clicking ctrl + c to stop runnning server code exit by clicking)
+Also click on visual studio code extensions then search for thunder client then install it to test your backend (clicking ctrl + c to stop runnning server code exit by clicking) fknnd